5 Anthropic Soils

 AF - FILL ANTHROPIC SOILS

-Fill Anthropic Soils result from the deposition of dominantly inorganic material including imported soil, rock debris, dredged sediments or manufactured material such as bricks, concrete, or metals.
+Fill Anthropic Soils result from the deposition of dominantly inorganic material including soil from elsewhere, rock debris, or dredged sediments.

 AFC

-Soils that have been compacted and have a bulk density of 1.5 Mg/m3 or more.
+Other soils that have been compacted to have a bulk density of 1.5 Mg/m3 or more.

 Compacted Fill Anthropic Soils